 Handling the scale-out NAS problem: Compuverde does away with performance bottlenecks and stores metadata in the cluster instead of in the gateways.

 The result?
 Clean, efficient and linear scaling up to exabytes of data.

 - Single file system spanning over all servers

 - Flash support for high performance

 - Flexible scale-out by adding nodes

-The illustration shows the support of multiple protocols and integrated cache, and how one namespace span over multiple nodes in our vNAS solution.
+The illustration shows the support of multiple protocols and integrated cache, and how one name space spans over multiple nodes in vNAS.

-A vNAS using Compuverde offers multiple entry points and removes potential performance bottlenecks.
-Metadata needed by the gateways to form structured storage (CIFS/NFS) within an unstructured cluster is stored within the storage cluster rather than in the gateways as many competitors do.
+vNAS offers multiple entry points and removes potential performance bottlenecks.
+Metadata needed by the gateways to form structured storage (SMB 1/2/3, NFS 3/4/4.1) within an unstructured cluster is stored within the storage cluster rather than in the gateways as many competitors do.